cat _posts/2020-04-07-android-infection-the-new-way.md

 d8 --release --min-api 16 --no-desugaring payload.class --output .

-The resulting DEX should be added to the target application.
+The resulting DEX files can then be added to the target application.

 Identifying the necessary modifications in DEX and patching